Post-pill amenorrhea, adult acne, and unhappy hormones: coming off the Pill

 If you’re attached, don’t be afraid to broach the topic with your partner.
 It’s just as important to discuss women’s health with the men in our lives – I found my boyfriend and male friends were more than willing to chat about the pill.
 Most of them told me they actually found the whole concept of the pill “a bit weird” which I thought was pretty interesting.

-Supporting my clients through this journey is something I am so passionate about – you can arrange a free chat with me or comment below if you have any questions or you would like to share your story.
+Supporting my clients through this journey is something I am so passionate about – you can learn more about working with me here.